 That may not be a problem if you happen to have very strong thumbs.
 But most of us have hands that can handle only a limited amount of stress, and that includes myself.

-In the beginning of my career, after doing a lot of Thai Massage on a daily basis, within about one year I developed a nasty joint inflammation in my thumbs, and I had a choice to make: Either quit massage, or find a better way of doing it.
+In the beginning of my career, after doing a lot of Thai Massage on a daily basis, within about one year I developed a nasty joint inflammation in my thumbs, and I had a choice to make: Either quit massage or find a better way of doing it.

 A therapist-friendly Thai Massage training system

-I guess you know which choice I made because 20 years later, I am still practicing and teaching Thai Massage.
+I guess you know which choice I made because over 20 years later, I am still practicing and teaching Thai Massage.
 And not only that – I founded a major Thai Massage online training Institute, Thai Healing Massage Academy.

 So what’s the secret of preserving your health as a massage therapist?
-It is ergonomics (body mechanics) – the art of using your body in the most favorable way and with least effort.
+It is ergonomics (body mechanics) – the art of using your body in the most favorable way and with the least effort.

 You can do that to some degree on a massage table, but you are limited because you cannot get right on top of people.
-You will have to lean over that table, unless you are the acrobatic type and can climb all over your table.
+You will have to lean over that table unless you are the acrobatic type and can climb all over your table.

 This is where Thai Massage has a huge advantage because it enables ideal use of your body.
 This can literally be a career saver, which it has been for me, and many of our students.
-Let me list some of the main reasons.

 Thai Massage advantages